THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Did you know that if you took 105 minutes when accepting a job offer you could end up earning an additional $20,000 or more money over the next 10 years?
-It’s completely possible too.
+Did you know if you took some time to negotiate before accepting a job offer, you could get more than what you were offered initially and end up earning an additional $20,000 or more over the next 10 years?
+Yes, you heard that right!
 All you need to do is learn how to negotiate a job offer.

-I know, this might sound scary or intimidating to some of you reading this.
-But it isn’t.
-Companies actually expect you to negotiate your salary.
+I know this might sound impossible to some of you, but it isn’t – companies actually expect you to negotiate your salary.

-This means they purposely offer you a starting salary towards the low end of the range for that position.
+They purposely offer you a starting salary towards the low end of the range.
 By negotiating, you are simply starting off a little higher in the pay range for the job.

 What would you do with an extra $100 every paycheck?
-Would you have less stress over money?
-Pay off debt?
-Save for a nice vacation?
+You will stress less over money, can pay off debt, save for a nice vacation, and whatnot!

-In this post, I am going to teach you the tricks so you learn how to negotiate a job offer.
-You’ll learn the following:
+In this post, I’ll teach you some tips and tricks, so you learn how to negotiate a job offer.
+Let’s get started!

 As I mentioned earlier, the main reason you want to negotiate your starting salary is for higher earnings down the road.
 Let’s look at an example to see just how this plays out in real life.